Dianne Reeves Shapes an Evening of Grace

 Dianne Reeves at Miner Auditorium.
 Photo: Steve Roby

 Midway through the set, the texture thinned to a visceral duo.
 Reeves stripped the quartet down to herself and guitarist Romero Lubambo.
 Lubambo switched to a Spanish guitar, an instrument that felt like sun-warmed wood in the hall.
-He brought delicate, intricate beauty to the song “Nine.”
+He brought delicate, intricate beauty to Reeve’s autobiographical song “Nine.”
 Reeves spoke of their meeting in Rio de Janeiro in the late 90s, when they worked with Michael Brecker.
 “I didn't know the language.
 Loved the music, and I looked at him, and he looked at me, and I realized he was my brother from another mother,” she recalled.
 She announced that their partnership had finally been documented on a forthcoming album titled Us.

 The performance of “Nine” provided the evening’s emotional anchor.
 Reeves spoke of the transition from the single digits of childhood to the double digits of maturity.
-She recalled a neighborhood where children took over the street while parents sat on front porches as silent sentries.
+She recalled a neighborhood where children played in the street while parents sat on front porches as silent sentries.
 “In these times that we're in, I gotta reach out,” she noted, using the memory of neighborhood connection to critique modern isolation.
 “There are just too many babies [who don't] really know each other.”

 As the full quartet returned, Reeves introduced each member with individual stories, reinforcing a shared history.
 The set shifted toward a global perspective, reflecting the bridge-building spirit of her influences.
 She cited Cuban and Indian music, as well as the legacies of George Duke and Wayne Shorter.
 “This music brings all kinds of people together,” she asserted.
 She also expressed her love for local funk favorites, Tower of Power, recalling a time when she led a band that covered their music.